 : Each year, the St. Johns River in Downtown Jacksonville transforms into a glistening stage for fireworks, live music, and more.
 The annual Fourth of July Celebration Downtown includes live performances, family-friendly activities, food and drinks, and fireworks over the river.

 World of Nations Celebration:

-The World of Nations Celebration is an International and multicultural festival of arts, cuisine, and music.
-The celebration provides festival-goers with wonderful sights, sounds, and tastes from a diverse array of nations, all within their reach.
-Each year, the celebration hosts dozens of booths featuring arts and crafts as well as authentic food from various world nations.
+This international and multicultural festival of arts, cuisine and music offers wonderful sights, sounds and tastes from a diverse array of nations, all within easy reach.
+Each year, the celebration hosts dozens of booths featuring arts and crafts as well as authentic food from various nations.